deenamddm/myprojects/AcademicProjects/Readme.txt

-These are my academic projects that I did during my graduate studies
+These are my academic projects which I did during my graduate studies